DennisPing/Windows-10-Cpp-MinGW64/README.md

 choco install <packageName>
 ```

-## 1.5 Recommend you install Windows Terminal and Powershell
+## :one:.:five: Recommend you install Windows Terminal and Powershell

 [Official Windows Terminal Instructions](https://docs.microsoft.com/en-us/windows/terminal/install)

-The default Command Prompt is shit.
-Please stop using it on your personal machine.
+The default Command Prompt is shit. :poop: Please stop using it on your personal machine.
 It's like trying to build a house without power tools.
 We have technology.

 [Official Powershell Instructions](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.1)

 Set your default shell to Powershell.
 Don't use "Powershell Core"... that's a weird Microsoft project to try to get Linux and Mac users to switch to Powershell.

-## 2. Install GCC
+## :two: Install GCC (aka.
+MinGW)

 **Every choco install needs to be run as an Administrator".**